One of Ukraine’s earliest IT companies

 International projects

-SigmaBlazer investment.
-Entry into US and EU markets
+SigmaBleyzer investment.
+Expansion into the U.S. and EU markets

 2002